AWS Systems Manager Service Level Agreement

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

-- “Availability” is calculated separately for every priced feature (currently Automation and Distributor), and is calculated for each 5-minute interval as the percentage of Requests processed by Systems Manager that do not fail with Errors.
+- “Availability” is calculated separately for every priced feature of AWS Systems Manager, and is calculated for each 5-minute interval as the percentage of Requests processed by AWS Systems Manager that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is deemed to be 100% available.

-- An “Error” is any Request that returns a 500 or 503 error code, as described in Systems Manager Common Errors on the AWS Site.
+- An “Error” is any Request that returns a 500 or 503 error code, as described in the AWS Systems Manager Common Errors on the AWS Site.

-- A “Request” is a customer-initiated action of a type specifically listed as supported by Systems Manager in the Systems Manager API Reference Documentation on the AWS Site.
-For the avoidance of doubt, Requests only includes priced actions for priced features; free actions and free features do not count as Requests and are not eligible for Service Credits.
+- A “Request” is a customer-initiated action of a type specifically listed as supported by AWS Systems Manager in the AWS Systems Manager API Reference pages on the AWS Site.
+For the avoidance of doubt, Requests only include priced actions for priced features; free actions and usage of free features do not count as Requests and are not eligible for Service Credits.